jjean95/WIN-Mentorship-Hackathon/README.md

 [link to DevPost](https://devpost.com/software/handover-shifts-tracker-app)

 ### Problem statement:
-At manufacturing industry, there are 12 hours shift pattern which consists of day shift and night shift.
+In the manufacturing industry, there is 12 hours shift pattern which consists of the day shift and night shift.

-Between the shift, there will be handover (passing down issue or concern during the working shift).
-As the current practice, operator/technician only passdown the issue through the teams chat or face to face, which leads some miscommunication or overlook on the issues.
+Between the shift, there will be a handover (passing down issues or concerns during the working shift).
+As the current practice, the operator/technician only passes down the issue through the team's chat or face-to-face, which leads to some miscommunication or overlooks of the issues.

 ### Solution:
+An app that is able to check and update stakeholders (operators & technicians) on the ongoing issue

 ### Tools:
-- Figma
+- Figma (wireframe)
-- Flutter
+- Flutter (app)